lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Each bit in the Bitmap for a window corresponds to a tile in the window.
 Each Bitmap has therefore WINDOW_SIZE bits.
 The bit at the left-most position corresponds to the tile numbered WINDOW_SIZE - 1.
-Consecutive bits, going right, correspond to sequentially decreasing tile numbers.
+Consecutive bits, going right, correspond to sequentially decreasing tile indices.
 In Bitmaps for windows that are not the last one of a SCHC Packet, the bit at the right-most position corresponds to the tile numbered 0.
 In the Bitmap for the last window,